 There are so many reasons to join a book club or start your own.
 They can be an excellent way to enjoy books more and challenge your mind; they can also encourage you to read more, or to read books that you might not normally choose.
 Most people join a book club, or start their own, in order to have fun, make friends, stimulate the brain cells and meet like minded people!

-We are looking for interested teens to start a book club.
+We are looking for interested people to start book clubs.
 We can help you get started, all you need is a love of reading and an open mind.
+Some ideas for future book clubs include Teens, Family, Classics, genre-related (such as The Cozy Mystery Book Club), and non-fiction book clubs.
+Let us know your interests so we can get reading!

-The Asphodel-Norwood Public Library Book Club meets every third Wednesday 6pm. at the Westwood Branch.
+The Westwood Branch Book Club meets every third Wednesday 6pm. at the Westwood Branch.
 Everyone is welcome to attend.
 No sign up or registration is necessary.
 Limited copies of this month’s selection are available at the check out counter.

 Selected members take turns leading the Club and provide some background information about the book to get things flowing.
 All members are encouraged to share their opinions and a lively discussion ensues over coffee.